animal-tree/Writing-stuff/Stuff38-Something-From-Nothing.md

 As a matter of fact, for a recursive function to be defined and it exist, it must be actively recursing.

 Piecing these together, we could probably derive a non-axiomatic universe, but I want to move on to the question of what the deducer is, that is, why THE laws of physics instead of some other laws of physics?

+---

+Note: no matter what, as long as there is a definition or an axiom, there is *something* andso what we are actually deriving from is not *nothing* but a primordial something, and it can be defined to be something else e.g. a recursive self-duplicating observer function that encapsulates both definition and cause.